-Total enrollment for the fiscal year exceeded 11,980 students including both credit and non-credit classes.
-The District's credit and non-credit enrollment have stabilized after declining throughout For-credit pandemic. full-time student the equivalents (FTSE) is projected to increase in fiscal year 23-24 partly due to the two new bachelor of science programs being offered.
-The District expects non-credit enrollments to steadily increase as COVID fears lessen and retirees continue to relocate to Yavapai County.
-The District offers a broad array of community education programming including Community Education, College for Kids, Edventures, and Osher Lifelong Learning Institute (OLLI).
+Total enrollment for the fiscal year exceeded 12,480 students including both credit and non-credit classes.
+The District's credit and non-credit enrollment have have been increasing since the pandemic.
+For-credit full-time student equivalents (FTSE) is projected to increase in fiscal year 24-25 partly due to the two new bachelor of science programs being offered.
+The District expects noncredit enrollments to continue to increase as more retirees relocate to Yavapai County.
+The District offers a broad array of community education programming through Community Education, College for Kids, Edventures, the Sedona Culinary School, and Osher Lifelong Learning Institute (OLLI).